In the World

 A girl participating in the Pejuhatizizi Family Learning Camp displays a robot she built.

-Since 2003, members of Brown Memorial have participated in a partnership between the Presbytery of Baltimore and the Dakota Presbyteries in South Dakota and Minnesota.
-Every summer, delegations of adults, youth and children travel from Baltimore to help run Summer Learning Camps at various sites across Native American reservations.
-In addition to providing the camps, our delegates have learned a great deal about Native culture and the unique challenges of life on the reservation.
-For more information about the learning camps, visit the BDLC website.
-To volunteer with the Baltimore Dakota Partnership at Brown Memorial, contact Rachel Cunningham.
+Since 2003, Brown Memorial members have partnered with the Presbytery of Baltimore and the Dakota Presbytery in South Dakota and Minnesota.
+Every summer, delegations of adults, youth, and children travel from Baltimore to help run Summer Learning Camps at various sites across the Dakota Presbytery.
+In addition to helping run the camps, our delegates learn a great deal about Native culture and the unique challenges of life on the reservation.

 Cuba